Jorisvanloon/sw_screensaver/README.md

 1.)
 Clone the git repository to the desired location using:

     git clone https://github.com/sw_screensaver.git

+### Installation via Download link

+1. <a href="https://github.com/Jorisvanloon/sw_screensaver/blob/master/jquery.screen.js">Download here</a>
+2. Upload it to SW
+3. Add your JS-library to theme.php

+### That's it, you're done!

 ### How to report bugs / request features?